 No Information Provided

 Neomycin can induce permanent sensorineural hearing loss due to cochlear damage, mainly destruction of hair cells in the organ of Corti.
 The risk is greater with prolonged use.
-Therapy should be limited to 10 consecutive days (see PRECAUTIONS - General).
+Therapy should be limited to 10 consecutive days (see PRECAUTIONS-General).
 Patients being treated with eardrops containing neomycin should be under close clinical observation.
-CASPORYN HC Otic Suspension should not be used in any patient with a perforated tympanic membrane.
+CASPORYN HC should not be used in any patient with a perforated tympanic membrane.